SaraIrving/Midterm/lib/project-kickoff.md

 ~ 8.5

+ADMIN USER
+- send get to /login to go to login page
+- send post to /login to redirect to dashboard
+- send get to /dashboard requests order and order_details from db to display orders on page, and renders dashboard page
+- send post on /order-update which updates the order status from to value of pickup wait time.
+- send post to twilio to SMS customer

+## List it out
+- create views ejs skeletons
+- jquery up the menu form
+- route it up, aside from twilio
+- tackle twilio
+- design

+- they click place order, the form replaced with thank you message. x .25 --
+- change banner to read: Please wait while order is being confirmed.. x .000 --
+- It would be nice for banner to have . . . loading animation x .25 --
+- dashboard test orders from fresh, make sure the orders display in proper order .25 --
+- responsive **** x 2hrs --
+- As an admin, would be necessary to add or edit the menu **** x 2 - 4
+- Change formatting of how drinks are displayed ** .75
+- As an admin, would be nice to offer specials **** 1 - 3 --
+- actually add google maps instead of a photo of a map ** 2 - 5 --

+- presentation prep, fake presentation x .75
+- presentation + briefing for tomorrow x 1

+5.25 hrs
+3.25 hrs

+~ 8.5

 ## MVP vs MVD
 - There is a concept in development of an MVP, the Minimum Viable Product
 - An MVP has just enough features to be useful to a user